-Hope for HIE was started in 2010 as a Facebook support group by three parents of children with HIE who connected online.
-It was founded as a nonprofit in 2013, confirmed in 2014, and has grown from a hundred families to now serving over 6,000 families, worldwide in 2021.
+Hope for HIE is a global patient advocacy organization.
+It was started in 2010 as a small Facebook support group by three parents of children with HIE who connected online.
+It was founded as a nonprofit in 2013, confirmed in 2014, and has grown from a hundred families to now connecting and supporting over 7,000 families, worldwide, in 2022.

-We have an all-volunteer Board of Directors, full time Executive Director, multidisciplinary Medical Advisory Board of the top clinicians, researchers and therapists dedicated to improving the quality of life for children and families impacted by HIE through Awareness, Education, and Support.
+We have an all-volunteer Board of Directors, full time Executive Director, part-time social worker, a myriad of volunteers, and a multidisciplinary Medical Advisory Board of the top clinicians, researchers and therapists dedicated to improving the quality of life for children and families impacted by HIE through Awareness, Education, and Support.